 (3) Cement concrete partition

 When cement concrete is used to make the partition wall is known as cement concrete partition, and it is easy to construct.

-Cement concrete may be used in the form of hollow blocks or in from of solid thin concrete slab.
-Hollow blocks are constructed jut like a hollow clay block (1: 3 cement mortar is used in block masonry).
+Cement concrete may be used in the form of hollow blocks or in form of a solid thin concrete slab.
+Hollow blocks are constructed just like a hollow clay block (1: 3 cement mortar is used in block masonry).
 Partition of cement concrete may be either precast or caste-in-situ.

 In the case of cast-in-situ work, concrete walls are casted about 75 mm thick.
 These walls may or may not be provided with any intermediate concrete pole.
-If additional stability is required, then reinforcement is provided at the centre of the thickness.
-This reinforcement should be provided both in verticle and horizontal directions.
+If additional stability is required, then reinforcement is provided at the center of the thickness.
+This reinforcement should be provided both in vertical and horizontal directions.

 (4) Glass partition

-For sheet glass partition, a wooden frame is prepared and thin glass sheets are then placed into its panels.
+For the sheet glass partition, a wooden frame is prepared, and thin glass sheets are then placed into its panels.
 The glass sheets are fixed to the panel using putty.
 Putty is made by mixing linseed oil and white chalk.

-In this partition, glass sheets of different styles and colours can be used to get a decorative look.
+In this partition, glass sheets of different styles and colors can be used to get a decorative look.

 ➤ Light in weight.